 |East Texas Open Door, Inc (ETOD) is a private, non-profit organization established in 1987 to serve children in the East Texas area.
 Through the years, ETOD has expanded services to reach the entire state of Texas.
 Even though ETOD started with an Emergency Youth Shelter it has expanded its services years later to include a Therapeutic Group Home which later became a Residential Treatment Center (RTC) and now also includes a General Residential Operation (GRO).|

 The RTC at one time provided long-term care for both boys and girls but currently is licensed for only girls ages 8 - 18 with Moderate and Specialized levels of care.
 Younger girls are placed in different housing unit then older girls.

-On October 15, 2009 the Emergency Youth Shelter transitioned to a General Residential Operation (GRO) for children and adolescents, that are Basic and Moderate levels of care, ages 5-18.
-This home offers more freedoms for its residents.
-It is a place where some girls from the RTC may move from a more restrictive, supervised setting into a more autonomous environment, all within the confines of the ETOD campus.
-In the near future, we hope to expand the GRO to males so that sibling groups would be able to be together on campus.
+In 2009 the Emergency Youth Shelter transitioned to a General Residential Operation (GRO) for girls and boys ages 5 - 18 with Basic and Moderate levels of care and continues to provide emergency services.
+Because the GRO is licensed for boys and girls it is able to take sibling groups so that upon being removed from their homes they do not have to be separated and may stay together.
+The GRO offers more freedoms for its residents.
+It is a place where some of the girls from the RTC may move from a more restrictive, supervised setting into a more autonomous environment, all within the confines of the ETOD campus.

-ETOD’s campus consists of four houses with large private backyards.
-Two houses are turn-of-the century Victorian type houses which house the RTC and one which may expand the GRO.
-The GRO is located across the street.
-Our small corner house serves as our on-campus school for residents who require a smaller Special Education classroom.
+ETOD's campus consists of four houses with large private backyards all together on one city block.
+Two houses are turn-of-the century Victorian type houses which house the RTC.
+The GRO is located in a house across the street from the RTC.
+A smaller house next to the two RTC houses serves as our on-campus school for residents who require a smaller Special Education classroom.

 Our facilities are located near historic downtown Marshall, providing access to a variety of educational services, cultural festivities, recreational activities and healthcare providers.